Get

 If your dog has stopped eating due to a diminishing sense of taste and smell, switching your dog’s diet to a more flavorful or stronger-smelling food may tempt them to eat.
 It is important to slowly introduce any diet changes as it may cause gastrointestinal upset if it is done too quickly.

-It may also be beneficial to change to a specific senior dog diet, this will have an appropriate balance of nutrients for an elderly dog.
+It may also be beneficial to change to a specific senior dog diet, which will have an appropriate balance of nutrients for an elderly dog.
 Adding things like bone broth (as long as it is low in salt) can enhance the aroma and tempt your dog to eat.

 man buying dog food at the store